mxiuwang/git-practice/Scenario_3/readme.md

     A---B master-your-name
     ```
     </details>
-1. Rebase your changes on top of the new changes pulled from the remote `master-your-name`.
+1. Rebase your changes on top of the new changes pulled from the remote `master-your-name` branch in the `origin` repo.
 Resolve any merge conflicts.
     <details>
     <summary>Solution</summary>